U.S. News Rankings

 |Ranking score and category|

 Urbana University is a private institution that was founded in 1850.
-It has a total undergraduate enrollment of 1,108, its setting is rural, and the campus size is 128 acres.
+It has a rural setting and the campus size is 128 acres.
 It utilizes a semester-based academic calendar.
-Urbana University's ranking in the 2013 edition of Best Colleges is Regional Colleges (Midwest), Tier 2.
+Urbana University's ranking in the 2014 edition of Best Colleges is Regional Colleges (Midwest), Tier 2.
 Its tuition and fees are $21,566 (2012-13).

 |School mission and unique qualities (as provided by the school):|